Taking a Modular PCB Design Approach in Altium Designer

 Schematic design as part of the modular PCB design process

-Once you capture your schematics as an initial layout, it’s time to start arranging components around your board.
+Once you import your schematics as an initial layout, it’s time to start arranging components around your board.
 The right schematic capture tool will maintain the organization you defined in your schematic and will show you the connections between components as part of your schematic.

 Some boards will need to have functionality that is separated into different portions of your board or literally onto different boards in the case of a multi-board system.
 For example, mixed-signal systems should be designed so that the digital and analog sections form their own functional blocks, and each block will need to be separated into its own areas in the board to preserve signal integrity.